IngoKl/textdirectory/README.rst

 **Example 2: Applying Filters and Transformations**

-In this example we want to filter the files based on their token count, perform a random sampling and finally transform all text to lowercase.
+In this example, we want to filter the files based on their token count, perform a random sampling and finally transform all text to lowercase.

 ``textdirectory --directory testdata --output_file aggregated.txt --filters filter_by_min_tokens,5/filter_by_random_sampling,2 --transformations transformation_lowercase``